wuxc/pywin32doc/md/win32gui.md

   - [GetTextExtentPoint32](win32gui.md#win32guigettextextentpoint32)

-    Computes the width and height of the specified string of text.&nbsp;
+    Computes the width and height of the specified string of text\.&nbsp;

   - [GetTextMetrics](win32gui.md#win32guigettextmetrics)